Table of Content

 2) Create Unnecessary Complications

-a) Excessive detail can create unnecessary administrative burden
+a) Excessive detail can create an unnecessary administrative burden.

-d) Requires clear explanation to show how it improves workflow and accountability
+d) Requires a clear explanation to show how it improves workflow and accountability.

 4) Requires Regular Updates to Stay Relevant